 Richard Rice, Asia program at University of Tennessee Chattanooga

 This book offers a thoroughly researched and carefully crafted biography of a now almost forgotten Japanese diplomat who played important roles in U.S.-Japanese relations both immediately before and immediately after the war.
 U.S.-educated and married to an American, Terasaki was at home both in Japan and the United States and was committed to maintaining a peaceful relationship between the two countries.
 But, at the same time, he was suspected both by U.S. and Japanese authorities, who believed that a person's loyalty should be just to one nation.
 This book offers a splendid opportunity to ponder questions of transnationalism as the reader follows the fascinating story of a man who developed trans-Pacific friendships at extremely trying times.

-Akira Iriye, Harvard University
+Akira Iriye, Charles Warren Research Professor of American History, Harvard University

 This brief but well-organized study features meticulous research and will be of interest to students and scholars interested in modern Japan.
 Recommended.